 Life Sciences are experiencing a significant growth, thanks to the new tools of biology.
 The University of Geneva contributes notoriously to this success, given that its Department of Molecular Biology, one of the top three in Europe, paved the way for modern genetics.
 Werner Arber was awarded the Nobel Prize in 1978.
 Since then, professors from the Section of Biology have collected major national and international awards.
 This includes the European Louis Jeantet Prize for Medicine awarded to Professor Ulrich Laemmli in 1996 for his work on chromosomes, to Professor Denis Duboule in 1998 for his work on embryonic development, and in 2000 to Professor Ulrich Schibler for his work on cellular clocks.
-More recently, ten of its professors have received prestigious grants from the European Research Council.
+More recently, eleven of its professors have received prestigious grants from the European Research Council.

 Genetics has been identified as a priority research domain at the University of Geneva, which hosted the National Center of Competence in Research (NCCR) Frontiers in Genetics from 2001 to 2013.
 Biology in Geneva has thus continued to develop excellence at a high international level.
 A close collaboration established with the Faculty of Medicine has, more recently, led to the creation and development of the Institute of Genetics and Genomics in Geneva.
 Our Section is also involved in research projects of the NCCR Chemical Biology.

 Alongside this center of gravity of genetics and molecular biology, botany, zoology and ecology are important elements of knowledge of biodiversity, the environment and ecological balance.
 The various aspects of the history of human settlement are also a focus of the Section of Biology.